gordon-matt/MantleCMS/README.md

 ![Mantle CMS](https://github.com/gordon-matt/MantleCMS/raw/master/MantleCMS/wwwroot/img/logo.png)

-Mantle is a multi-purpose framework and CMS loaded with functionality and features that can be perfectly adapted for any website.
+Mantle is a multi-purpose framework and CMS loaded with functionality and features that can be used for creating pretty much any type of website.

 ## Intro

 Mantle is both a CMS and just a general purpose .NET Core web framework, built up with various extensions / helper classes.
-It is the successor to [KoreCMS](https://github.com/gordon-matt/KoreCMS).
-W.I.P.
+It is the successor to [KoreCMS](https://github.com/gordon-matt/KoreCMS).I originally started this project about 5 years ago, but it's been laying dormant for a long time due to my being too busy to work on it.
+I have now been at it again for the last month or so and fixed up a lot of issues and added tons of new stuff.
+That said, I probably won't be doing too much more on this for a while - if I do find more time, I'm likely to spend it working on my Blazor CMS called [Inferno](https://github.com/gordon-matt/inferno).

 ## Tech